“Interest grows the money while you set it aside in your savings account. How fast your money grows depends on the interest rates”

 3. Annual Percentage Yield (APY)

 Nigerian financial institutions often advertise savings products with an Annual Percentage Yield (APY).
 This reflects the total return on investment, including compound interest.
-This metric helps in comparing different accounts and making informed choices.
+This metric helps compare different accounts and make informed choices.

 Understanding the compounding effect will benefit you, especially when considering long-term savings goals.
 The APY provides a holistic view of how savings can grow over time.